opengovfoundation/madison/docs/README.md

   assets.
 * You must have [composer](https://getcomposer.org/) and
-  [npm](https://www.npmjs.com/) installed to install client and server dependensies.
+  [npm](https://www.npmjs.com/) installed to install client and server dependencies.
-* All client tasks are found in the `client/tasks` directory.
 * To build the application, run `make`.
 This will run `make deps` and `make build-client`.
 What happens is:
-  * Server: composer dependencies are installed
+  * Composer dependencies are installed
-  * Server: composer dumps the autoload
+  * Composer dumps the autoload
-  * Client: npm dependencies are installed
-  * Client: assets are built into the `client/app/build` folder

 ### Roadmap